Jean Weidt

 Jean Weidt is the name generally used by and in respect of Hans Weidt (7 October 1904 – 29 August 1988) who was a dancer and choreographer.
 As a young man he participated in the Hamburg Uprising.
-He was born and died in Germany, but between 1933 and 1948 he made his life outside Germany, chiefly but by no means exclusively living and working in Paris.
+He was born and died in Germany, but between 1933 and 1948 he made his life outside Nazi Germany, chiefly but by no means exclusively living and working in Paris.

 Jean Weidt is identified in several sources as a pioneer of expressionist choreography.

 Life

 Hamburg: early years

 Hans Weidt was born in Barmbek, at that time a village a short distance outside Hamburg on its east side.
 He grew up in conditions of poverty with a father described in one source as an "alcoholic social democrat".
 In the economic austerity and socio-political turbulence of post-war Germany he left home aged sixteen in order to pursue his passion to become a dancer.
 He took gardening jobs and for a time worked in the port as a coal trimmer in order to support himself and fund his dance lessons.
 He studied briefly with Sigurd Leeder in 1921, also taking lessons with Olga Brandt-Knack.
 Between 1925 and 1928 he performed with his first dance group, appearing at venues that included the Curiohaus and little Kammerspiele Theatre, both in Hamburg, presenting his pieces "Aufruf" ("The Call"), "Der Arbeiter" ("The Worker") and "Tanz mit der roten Fahne" ("Dancing with the Red Flag").
 By the end of the decade he had been talent spotted by Olga Brandt-Knack and made his debut at the Hamburg State Opera, in 1928 taking the lead role in "Der Gaukler und das Klingelspiel" ("The Juggler and the Bell Game"), and coming to the attention of the youthful theatre impresario Gustaf Gründgens, the writer Klaus Mann and the dancer-choreographer Mary Wigman.